Guiding Light (2000–2009): 2000 - 2004

-Ellen Wheeler of Another World and All My Children fame became executive producer in the spring of 2004.
-Her regime addressed unresolved plots.
-Wheeler and writer David Kreizman won praise from viewers and critics at first.
-The serial won the Writers Guild of America Award for best written daytime serial in 2005 and the show was the only one nominated.
+Ellen Wheeler, known for her work on Another World and All My Children became executive producer in the spring of 2004.
+Her regime addressed unresolved plotlines, and she and writer David Kreizman initially received praise from viewers and critics.
+In 2005, the show won the Writers Guild of America Award for Best Written Daytime Serial, being the only one nominated.
 But the show's ratings continued to stagnate and in early 2005, it was revealed that Procter & Gamble had ordered Guiding Light to take a large budget cut.
 The actors themselves would also see a reduction in salary, and long-time stars Michael O'Leary, Jerry verDorn, and Marj Dusay were taken off contract.
-As a result of being dropped to recurring, Jerry verDorn, the longest running actor and character (Ross Marler) on the show, quit and joined ABC's One Life to Live.
-Dusay and O'Leary remained on a recurring basis.
+As a result of being dropped to recurring, verDorn, at that time the longest running Guiding Light actor and character (Ross Marler), left the show and joined ABC's One Life to Live.

 Nancy St. Alban, Doug Hutchinson, Paul Anthony Stewart and David Andrew MacDonald were fired as a result of the budget cuts.
 Stephen Martines asked for and was granted a release from his contract.
 Daniel Cosgrove, who played Bill Lewis since 2002 opted not to renew his contract and also left the show, but would return again in 2007 with a new three-year contract.
-The show moved to the old As the World Turns studios on the West Side of Manhattan, as opposed to their at the time more lavish studio on the East Side of the city.
+The show moved to the old As the World Turns studios on the West Side of Manhattan.